 There may also be industry-specific crises that your company needs to prepare for.
 Those involved in finance, for example, should develop a plan for fluctuations in the global markets, while energy firms would be wise to have an environmental crisis management plan in place.

-A crisis response requires many essential tasks to be carried out in a short period of time.
+Crisis response requires many essential tasks to be carried out in a short period of time.
 If roles aren’t clearly defined in advance, you may experience the bystander effect, a phenomenon that discourages individuals from acting when others are present in an emergency situation.
-Make sure your crisis communication plan clearly defines which individuals are responsible for which communications.
+Make sure your crisis communication plan clearly defines a crisis team and which team members are responsible for which communications.

 What is the most effective way to reach your employees with different types of communications?
 Keep in mind that information with varying levels of urgency might be more appropriate for different channels.
 Emergency notices may need to be issued via smartphone notification or text message.
 On the other hand, routine updates and less urgent information can wait for an email or an update in your corporate portal.